We reap what we sow.

-We “God folks” tend to worry far more about the things we do and not contemplate the things we say.
-I wonder if we gave more thought to what we say, would we subsequently “do better?”
+We “God folks” tend to worry far more about the things we do and not contemplate as much the things we say.
+I wonder if we gave more thought to what we say, would we then “do better?”

 This doesn’t require fancy words or eloquent speeches.
 A few kind words at the proper time can mean the world to someone on the brink of a meltdown.

 “You can do it,” may be the encouragement someone needs to apply for that job or enroll in classes.

 “I’m thinking of you,” can ease the pain of grief or loneliness.